 Part A and Medicare Part B coverage) - and you can be charged an Income-Related

 Monthly Adjustment Amount (IRMAA

 ) for both your Medicare Part D and Medicare Part B coverage.

 In short, Medicare Part D IRMAA is assessed to anyone getting Part D coverage from a stand-alone Medicare Part D plan (PDP) -- Medicare Advantage plan that includes drug coverage (MAPD) -- or a Medicare Cost plan - even if this coverage is paid for by your employer, union, or retiree health plan

 Question: Will I pay Part D IRMAA if my Medicare Advantage plan does not have drug coverage?

 If you are enrolled in a Medicare Advantage plan

 ) and you do not have any other Medicare Part D prescription drug coverage, then you will not be charged Medicare Part D IRMAA -- but

 you will still pay Medicare Part B IRMAA.

-What if you are enrolled in an MAPD with a $0 premium?
+Question: What if I am enrolled in an MAPD with a $0 premium?

 beneficiary who earns a higher income, the government will assess an Income-Related